jpcedenog/gointercept/README.md

 AddHeaders | After | Adds the given HTTP headers (provided as key-value pairs) to the response.
 It converts the response to an APIGatewayProxyResponse if it is not already one
 ParseInput | Before | Reads the JSON-encoded payload (request) and stores it in the value pointed to by its input AddSecurityHeaders | After | Adds the default security HTTP headers (provided as key-value pairs) to the response.
 It converts the response to an APIGatewayProxyResponse if it is not already one.
 These headers follow security best practices, similar to what is done by [HelmetJS](https://helmetjs.github.io/)
-ValidateJsonSchema | After | Validates the payload against the given JSON schema.
+ValidateJsonSchema | Before | Validates the payload against the given JSON schema.
 For more information check [qrio.io's JsonSchema](https://github.com/qri-io/jsonschema)

 ### Contributing